OVULE HARVEST

 My turn.

-I moved at moonrise.
-To the Convent of Lily—stone walls, Christ’s stone feet, and the mountain’s jagged teeth behind it.
+I move at moonrise.
+To the Convent of Lily, stone walls, Christ's stone feet, and the mountain's jagged teeth behind it.

-The mountain watched.
-Stone Christ watched.
-Everything watched.
-I folded into the bushes.
+The mountain watches.
+Stone Christ watches.
+Everything watches.
+I fold into the bushes.

 look down on us the serpents of Eve.